If you are not familiar with BAM, bedGraph and bigWig formats, you can read up on that in our Glossary of NGS terms

 Possible choices: forward, reverse

-Selects RNA-seq reads (single-end or paired-end) in the given strand.
+Selects RNA-seq reads (single-end or paired-end) originating from genes on the given strand.
+This option assumes a standard dUTP-based library preparation.

 |–version||show program’s version number and exit|